 My favourite time of the day is dusk hour, around 7pm, when the intense workday is finally over and you can enjoy the moment with a good glass of white wine.

 As early as I can remember, vineyards have always been part of the panorama.
 I remember lots of strolls with my father and sisters.
 That gave me the chance to experience first-hand and to enjoy Nature and the Tuscan countryside (Chianti Classico and Bolgheri in particular).
-I still remember with joy that, together with my sisters, we used to make wine ourselves every year, crushing grapes with our hands and feet and following the wines through his steps.
+I still remember with joy that, together with my sisters, we used to make wine ourselves every year, crushing grapes with our hands and feet.
 Back then, that was our special game, but it has been fundamental because it gave us the chance to understand the different steps of winemaking and the long times that are necessary to make wine.

 When I was a child, every Sunday I was allowed to drink a little glass of wine at lunch, it was some kind of ritual for me and my sisters.
 Being raised in a family like mine, since I was a little girl I grew up surrounded by people that talked about wine all the time.